wEPac/I2C_ExtEEPROM/README.md

 # I2C_ExtEEPROM (Arduino)

-Read / write objects (structure, array, float...) from / into an external I2C EEPROM
+Read / write byte or objects (structure, array, float...) from / into an external I2C EEPROM

 There is no checking here, the deal is to reduce code size.